-Row New York’s adaptive rowing program provides land-based and on-water workouts for adaptive athletes of all abilities.
-The program offers all levels of involvement: adaptive athletes can row for recreation, rehabilitation, and competition.
+Rowing is a sport especially suited to para-athletes because it can be adapted to different levels of ability.
+Those with visual impairments or physical or cognitive disabilities can all excel as rowers.
+Row New York’s safe and supportive adaptive and para-rowing program provides land-based and on-water workouts for athletes who wish to row for recreation, rehabilitation, and competition.
 Athletes begin the program learning the basics of rowing on ergometers, then move to on-water rowing on stable barges, and for competitive athletes, to rowing shells fitted with pontoons.
-Our adaptive programming takes place with our experienced coaches on the calm and safe waters of Meadow Lake in Flushing Meadows-Corona Park in Queens.